Stephen D. Christensen

 Founder and Executive Director, Concordia University’s Teen Entrepreneur Academy Stephen.firstname.lastname@example.org, 1530 Concordia West, Irvine, CA 92612 USA www.cui.edu

-Stephen serves as Concordia’s University’s Executive Vice President for External Relations.
+Stephen serves as Concordia’s University’s Dean of the School of Business.
 He is also an Instructor in the Business School teaching Entrepreneurship to MBA students.
 Because he is passionate about teaching entrepreneurship to young people and preparing the next generation of business leaders, Stephen created the Teen Entrepreneurship Academy (TEA) summer camp for high school students www.cui.edu/tea.
 He is also the Founder and volunteer President a non-profit ministry called Faith and Work Life www.faithandworklife.org.

 Stephen Christensen is an entrepreneur catalyst and educational leader who passionately trains people to start businesses utilizing best business practices and biblical principles.
 He is certified entrepreneurship instructor who teaches a 2-unit MBA entrepreneurship class at Concordia University titled, “Best Business Practices and Biblical Principles for Starting and Growing a Sustainable Business.”
 He also teaches entrepreneurship training through his non-profit ministry Faith and Work Life’s and its Biblical BIZ Launch Academy at churches.
 He offers churches two entrepreneurship training programs: a Biz Launch Weekend Boot Camp (Friday evening and Saturday) and a more intensive 7-week (1-night per week) Certificate in Biblical Entrepreneurship Training.